spica-engine/site/docs/content/pro/cloud-functions.md

 ## Worker Counts and Batching

 There are worker count limitations in managed Spica packages.
-If you enable batching, you should set the `batching deadline` and `batching count` very carefully.
+If you enable batching, you should set the `batching deadline` very carefully.

 * Let's say you have 5 batching workers and you have 5 workers limitation, the next function execution will wait until one of the workers completes the process and kills itself.